grafana/agent/docs/sources/static/set-up/install-agent-macos.md

     `brew upgrade grafana-agent`.

 {{% admonition type="note" %}}
-If you want to send your data to Grafana Cloud, set up Grafana Agent using the Grafana Cloud integration.
+To send your data to Grafana Cloud, set up Grafana Agent using the Grafana Cloud integration.
 Refer to [how to install an integration](/docs/grafana-cloud/data-configuration/integrations/install-and-manage-integrations/) and [macOS integration](/docs/grafana-cloud/data-configuration/integrations/integration-reference/integration-macos-node/).
 {{%/admonition %}}